About: Academic Transformation Advisory Council

 : Salisbury University

-Jessica Kennett Clark is an associate professor in Biological Sciences at Salisbury University where she currently serves as Assistant Provost of Faculty Success.
+Dr. Jessica Kennett Clark is Associate Provost & Acting Vice President of Academic Affairs and an associate professor in Biological Sciences at Salisbury University.
 Jessica earned her doctorate in Neurobiology from Florida State University in 2009, and in 2014 completed her postdoctoral work at the University of Virginia.
 From there, Jessica joined the Department of Biological Sciences at Salisbury University, where she has taught undergraduate courses in anatomy and physiology, vertebrate physiology, and neurobiology.
 Her teaching expands beyond the classroom into her research lab where she has mentored numerous students, resulting in their authorship in publications, presentations, awards, and fellowships.
 In 2019, she was awarded SU’s Outstanding Research Mentor award for her dedication to her students’ success.
 Previously, Jessica co-directed the Office of Undergraduate Research and Creativity, where she had the opportunity to help promote undergraduate research as a high-impact practice, and helped build a diverse peer-ambassador program to promote inclusion in this important realm of the undergraduate experience.
 Jessica is also a co-PI on a National Science Foundation grant aimed at increasing diversity in the professoriate across the USM, and out of that, helped build a mentoring program at Salisbury to facilitate the retention and success of incoming faculty.

 Matthew Crosston,